Ahmed-H300/Google-search/README.md

 # Google-search
-it is search that has a style close to google search using html and css
+it is a search website that has a style close to google search using html and css